sim4life/CarND-Behavioral-Cloning-P3/writeup.md

 ####1.
 Solution Design Approach

 The overall strategy for deriving a model architecture was to create a basic LeNet-5 and train the model on Udacity provided sample dataset to consider it as a baseline to judge improvements.
 Later on, I employed various models, including LeNet-5, nVidia CNN, nVidia CNN with dropouts etc. In all the models, I found both the training error and validation error to be low.
-However I found out that classic nVidia model performed better than others.
+However I found out that classic nVidia model performed better than others in driving the car in autonomous mode.
 The final step was to run the simulator to see how well the car was driving around track 1.
 There was one particular spot, the left turn right after the bridge, where the vehicle fell off the track.
 To improve the driving behavior in this and other cases, I put more emphasis on capturing quality data, doing dataset correction and dataset augmentation.
 These techniques made the trained model drive the car far better.
 At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.